-During the 2021-22 ORExt testing window, feedback from the field and the number of students administered the tablet based ORExt indicated assessors preferred administration of the tablet/web-based assessment versus paper/pencil.
+Feedback from the field and the number of students administered the tablet based ORExt indicated assessors preferred administration of the tablet/web-based assessment versus paper/pencil.
 Benefits expressed by the field indicated increased student engagement, improved standardization, ease of use by teachers, and resource protection (i.e., time, printing, expense).
 Practice tests were available to familiarize teachers and students to the tablet format prior to administration of the secure tests.
-Based on the 2021-22 testing window, enhancements are in process to improve the tablet/web-based administration for the 2022-23 testing window.
-These improvements include updates to make administration/data entry more efficient for assessors and additional alerts if devices are no longer online.
+Enhancements are in process to improve the tablet/web-based administration prior to the testing window.